AdyaShipekar/student/navigation/about.md

 <comment>
-Gallery of Pics, scroll to the right for more ...
+Pictures of My Family, scroll to the right for more ...
 </comment>
 <div class="image-gallery">
   <img src="{{site.baseurl}}/images/about/missionary.jpg" alt="Image 1">